 Of note were the Kakiemon, Nabeshima and Ko-Kutami schools, which produced a series of plates, bowls and sake bottles of great quality and refinement, with enamel glazes decorated in blue, green, yellow, red, beige and pale eggplant.

-Lacquer, metal, ivory and mother-of-pearl objects also proliferated, and objects such as inro (medicine boxes), netsuke (sculpted charms) and tsuba (saber guards) reached great artistic quality.
+Lacquer, metal, ivory and mother-of-pearl objects also proliferated, and objects such as inro (medicine boxes), netsuke (sculpted charms) and tsuba (sword guards) reached great artistic quality.

 Similarly, textile art, mainly in silk, became very important and reached very high quality levels, so that often silk tunics (kimono) with bright colors and refined drawings were hung to separate rooms, as if they were screens.